avwu99/Machine-Learning-Stock-Analysis/README.md

 ```
 # Usage
-Once you have your data, all you have to do is use processor.py to create your features and targets, then use learner.py to fit and train a learner for classification.
+Once you have your data in a file called 'data', all you have to do is use processor.py to create your features and targets, then use learner.py to fit and train a learner for classification.
 Example can be seen in the "Testing" section in the learner.py file.

 ## Data Form
 In order to use these files, you must collect your own data (news and any historical/technical data on stocks).
 The news collected from the StockNews API were in the form of JSON files as follows: